 How To Cut After Bulking Without Losing Muscle?

 To cut after bulking without losing muscle, you should focus on reducing your calorie intake gradually, rather than drastically.
 Make sure to keep your protein intake high and do some form of weight training regularly.

 How To Transition From a Cut to a Bulk?

 When transitioning from a cutting phase to lean bulk, you’ll want to gradually increase your caloric intake while maintaining your current weight.
-Start by adding an extra 250-500 calories per day to your diet, and monitor your weight and body composition closely.
+Start by adding an extra 250-500 calories per day to your diet, adjust lean bulk macros, and monitor your weight and body composition closely.

 How Long Does It Take To Cut After Bulking?

 The length of your cutting phase after bulking depends on the amount of body fat you gained during a bulk and the level of leanness you want to achieve.
 A typical cut after a bulk would take somewhere between 2 – 4 months for most individuals.

 Is It Easier To Cut After Bulking?